 Technical writing can include STEM fields (such as computer science and engineering) but also areas such as business, health systems, and marketing.
 This type of writing includes both end-use instruction, such as manuals for consumers, and internal documents, such as process reports.
 This course provides students instruction and practice in “real world” writing—progress reports, expenditure accounts, manuals, instructions, directions, summaries—the sort of day-to-day writing that people do in almost every career field.

-College Credit courses are available in many subject areas online.
+Additional College Credit online courses are available by request.

 English 8 (No high school credit)